logsem/aneris/paper/README.md

    - `lawyer/`
      - `examples/` - case studies
 	 - `obligations/` - implementation of the obligations-based reasoning
-   - `check/` - collection of the end results.
+   - `check/` - collection of the end results
+- `paper-appendix.pdf` - version of the paper with the technical appendix.

 ## Installation